sjshide/sjshide.github.io/_pages/reading.md

 ***2023***

+- 02/25/23, Benjamin Labatut, *When We Cease to Understand the World*
 - 02/23/23, Yoko Ogawa, *The Memory Police*
 - 02/19/23, Deb Olin Unferth, *Barn 8*
 - 02/18/23, László Krasznahorkai, *A Mountain to the North, a Lake to the South, Paths to the West, a River to the East*